Asian stocks follow Wall St higher with China, Korea closed

 The virus pandemic is still a lingering threat and each new variant could bring a surge of cases that threatens businesses and consumer activity.

-Fed officials said in mid-December plans to wind down bond purchases and other stimulus that is boosting prices would be accelerated to cool inflation.
+Fed officials said in mid-December that plans to wind down bond purchases and other stimulus that are boosting prices would be accelerated to cool inflation.

 Consumers have kept spending despite price rises, but forecasters retail purchases might weaken and crimp economic growth.